 Alasdair Trotter is a Partner at Innosight where he specializes in innovation strategy & incubation within the healthcare, finance & technology industries.
 He works with senior level teams of Fortune 500 companies, helping clients identify high potential growth opportunities, develop new business models & launch new growth ventures. email@example.com

-Bernard Kümmerli is a Senior Partner at Innosight and leads its operations in Europe.
+Bernard Kümmerli is an advisor at Innosight and is based in Europe.
 He has worked with global clients to design strategies for enduring growth, build innovation capabilities, and put in place governance systems to enable transformation.
-He is an expert and author on the topic of innovation leadership, and regularly sits on global innovation councils together with top company leaders. email@example.com
+He is an expert and author on the topic of innovation leadership, and regularly sits on global innovation councils together with top company leaders. firstname.lastname@example.org

 Innosight is a strategy and innovation consulting firm that helps organizations navigate disruptive change and manage strategic transformation.
 Now a member of the Huron Consulting Group, we work with leaders to create new growth strategies, accelerate critical innovation initiatives, and build innovation capabilities.
 Discover more about us at www.innosight.com.